 Employment Outlook: Expected to increase by 2% -.less than average

 Rotary drill operators are needed in a variety of different fields which include: mining, oil and gas, petroleum, mining, commercial sales and more.
-In this career you will make sure the equipment is in pristine working condition, keep accurate drilling records and more.
-Your main duty will be to locate and remove oils and gases from underground.
+In this career, you will make sure the equipment is in pristine working condition, keep accurate drilling records and more.
+Your main duty will be to locate and remove oils and gases from under the ground.
 You will also be responsible for locating and recovering lost drill bits.
 In this career, you can work in metal ore mining, utility system construction, as well as supporting mining activities.

 Required Education: Currently there are no specific standards that require a college education to become a rotary drill operator.
 However, by taking courses in oil and energy, you may increase your desirability to potential employers.
 Consider a course such as the one Thunderbird Global Management offers.
 This is an excellent career, without college for you to consider.

 Computer Numerically Controlled Machine Tool Programmer, Metal and Plastic